 You can!
 But not from me.
 (See the paragraph above for our local retailers.)
 It's important to remember that this stuff is a seasonal product.
 If you want the freshest, best stuff, then you have to wait for when the olives are harvested, when they’re pressed, when the oil’s settled, and when it’s ready to bottle.
 That’s late summer/early fall, every year.
 The shelf life is a solid 4-5 years in a cool, dark place, so you can always stock up.
 (Our four-year-old stuff tastes 100x better than the “fresh” stuff on the grocery store shelves anyway!)
 But we only order it when it’s at its best, once a year.
 We’ve talked about bringing on another producer – one of my best friends from graduate school married a Greek guy and they have trees near Corinth, amazing stuff, and we’ve also got some great friends in Messolonghi who make some great oil – but that’s probably several years away.
 All that said, you can always buy more from our regional partners (see above) or from your local distribution point leader.

 I’m sold!
 I’ll be ordering!
 But how long does it take for my order to arrive?

 Once our order closes at the end of August, our oil will be bottled and shipped.
 Our shipment usually arrives before the middle of November.
 We always update all our customers every step of the way.
 Once our shipment arrives, cases will go out for delivery and for local pickup.
 Again, you’ll get a notification with all necessary details and directions.

-When I hold my oil up to the light, it looks cloudy.
-And my older oil has some sediment at the bottom of the bottle.
+When I hold my oil up to light, it looks cloudy.
+And my older oil has sediment at the bottom of the bottle.
 What is this?